Edmartt/Edmartt/README.md

 ### ¡Hi 👋!
-I'm *Edinson Martínez*, developer and backend development student, I was born in Colombia
+I'm *Edinson Martínez*, Backend developer.
+I was born in Colombia
-🖥️ I've been in the technology sector for a few years, giving suppor, the most of time as a freelancer.
+🖥️ I've been in the technology sector for a few years, giving support, the most of time as a freelancer.

 ⌨️ I love the **Software development**, and I'm in love with technology.